Adolescent sexuality in the United States: Sexual practices

 Self-report surveys suggest that half of those 15 to 19 have had oral sex.
 That percentage rises to 70% by the time they turn 19, and equal numbers of boys and girls participate.
 Research indicating that oral sex is less risky to teens' emotional and physical well-being than vaginal sex has been advanced; researchers at the University of California, San Francisco, do not believe that conclusion is warranted.
 They found that oral sex, as well as vaginal sex, was associated with negative consequences.
 Of adolescents engaging in oral sex only, girls were twice as likely as boys to report feeling bad about themselves, and nearly three times as likely to feel used.
 Despite their behaviors, 90% of adolescents "agree that most young people have sex before they are really ready."

 The average age of first sexual intercourse in the United States is around 16.8 for males and around 17.2 for females, and that has been rising in recent years.
 For teens who have had sex, 70% of girls and 56% of boys said that their first sexual experience was with a steady partner, and 16% of girls and 28% of boys report losing their virginity to someone they had just met or who was just a friend.

 Teens are using birth control (contraceptives) more today when they lose their virginity than they did in the past, and partly because of the AIDS epidemic.
 Of sexually experienced adolescents, 78% of girls and 85% of males used at least one contraceptive when they lost their virginity.
+In successive surveys of young adults conducted over a 30-year period, a majority of respondents reported that they felt they had sex for the first time at "the right age."
+However, women were more than twice as likely as men (45.8% vs. 21.6%) to express that they wished they had waited longer.

+Before age 15, "a majority of first intercourse experiences among females are reported to be non-voluntary."
 A detailed qualitative study of girls' loss of virginity found that their experiences "were almost all quite negative (and, in some cases, horrific)."
-Before age 15, "a majority of first intercourse experiences among females are reported to be non-voluntary."
-(See definition of rape.)